Level of detail

 Besides that, in Teamhood, the whole work item history is visible in its changelog.
 All communication on each item is stored on its card.
 Making it easy to trace the work that has been done.

-Each Teamhood work item has a unique url, which makes it super-easy to share or refer to in any other communication channel.
-Teamhood offers customisable notifications delivered by email.
+Each Teamhood work item has a unique URL, which makes it super-easy to share or refer to in any other communication channel.
+Teamhood offers customizable notifications delivered by email.
 Last, but not least – Teamhood is integrated with Microsoft Teams, which provides Teams users an easy way to turn chats into actions and value delivery.

 Collaboration possibilities are very limited Microsoft Project.
 Even if it is commonly considered a good project planning tool, it can hardly help to execute and deliver.